 What if I don’t have a Clipper card?

-- If you are eligible for the VTA Eco Pass (e.g., most benefits-eligible university or hospital employees): If you would like an Eco Pass Clipper card, please submit your contact information through the 2018 Go Pass request form and we will contact you with next steps.
+- If you are eligible for the VTA Smart Pass (formerly the Eco Pass) (e.g., most benefits-eligible university or hospital employees): If you would like an Smart Pass Clipper card, please submit your contact information through the Go Pass request form and we will contact you with next steps.

-Is there a deadline for requesting my Go Pass and/or Eco Pass?
+Is there a deadline for requesting my Go Pass and/or Smart Pass (formerly the Eco Pass)?

-No. 2018 Go and Eco Passes will be available throughout the year.
+No. 2019 Go and Smart Passes (formerly Eco Passes) will be available throughout the year.

 Why is Stanford participating in the Go Pass on Clipper pilot program?

-One of the major reasons behind this change is that Parking & Transportation Services is one of the departments slated to move to the new Redwood City campus.
-Once P&TS moves, we will no longer have a customer service presence on campus, nor will we be set up to do in-person transactions in Redwood City.
+One of the major reasons behind this change is that Stanford Transportation is one of the departments slated to move to the new Redwood City campus.
+Once Stanford Transportation moves, we will no longer have a customer service presence on campus, nor will we be set up to do in-person transactions in Redwood City.
 We therefore need to reduce or eliminate physical, in-person processes such as affixing the Go Pass sticker to ID cards and badges.

 How do I use my new Go Pass on Clipper?